kashemaatwit/dsexample/README.md

 ## Introduction
 I wanted to practice using the Heroku platform as a service (PaaS) for automatic deployment of a machine learning web app.
 I was curious to learn if I could create and push such a project in a few hours.

-Since Heroku also enables integration with GitHub, it also automatically builds and releases any updates to my git repo [1](https://devcenter.heroku.com/articles/github-integration).
+Since Heroku also enables integration with GitHub, it also [automatically builds and releases](https://devcenter.heroku.com/articles/github-integration) any updates to my git repo [1].

 I wanted to ease the web app development and [Streamlit](https://www.streamlit.io/) made this possible [2].
 It is an open source library that focuses on data science and ML web app development.